I’ve never camped before – do I need any special skills?

 What does 'all inclusive' include?

-The 'all inclusive' events include a two man geodesic tent, inflatable sleeping mat and your sleeping bag.
+The 'all-inclusive' events include a two-man geodesic tent, inflatable sleeping mat and your sleeping bag.
 Dinner and breakfast are both hot meals and included in your price as well as your evening wine (red or white).
-Tea and coffee is also included throughout your time in camp.
-Of course your sit-on-top kayak, paddle and buoyancy aid is provided and all of our events are Guided by full time proffesional Guides.
+Tea and coffee and sweet treats are also included throughout your time in camp.
+Of course your sit-on-top kayak, paddle and buoyancy aid is provided and all of our events are Guided by full-time professional Guides.
 Kit lists are available on each individual event booking page as too what you should wear whilst paddling (and more to the point, what NOT to wear).

 What about the toilet?